Building Subscription Services with SWIG

 Block Period

-The example demonstrates:- Creating a SWIG wallet with root authority
+- Creating a SWIG wallet with root authority

 - Setting up a subscription service authority with token limits